Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/unwrapping/mapping_types.rst

 Project from View (Bounds)
 ==========================

-With Bounds will do the same as *Project from View* but with *Scale to Bounds* and *Correct Aspect* activated.
+With Bounds will do the same as `Project from View`_ but with *Scale to Bounds* and *Correct Aspect* activated.

+.. _bpy.ops.uv.reset:

 Reset
 =====